aiidateam/AEP/008_easy_to_use_code_registry/readme.md

 ## Background

 - computer/code setup is not convinient in AiiDA
+For the beginners and even for the experienced AiiDA user, setting up computers and codes is still a tidious mission.
+If using the interactive mode, although it is good that options are prompt up and user can set for every options one by one carefully, it requires to go through all options even some are not necessary and time consuming for the similar setup that have shared options with other code/computer setup.
+AiiDA provide the non-interactive mode to set up the computer/code from a config yaml file, which lower the burden for users who need to set up the computer/code next time.
+However, the non-interactive mode requires a yaml file as the input and not clear which options are mandatory and let alone it is not clear which default value will be used without checking the command help message or even the source code.
+Let alone for the computer setup it is a two stage process, user need to set up the compture for attributes which are common information for the computer that are store in the database using `verdi computer setup`.
+Then running `verdi computer configuration <transport> <label>` to set up ...

 - we have aiida-code-registry for the purpose that user can store the config files for future setup and for sharing

 ## Problems of current aiida-core-registry